 - 2 Whole Carrots (boiled and then cut up)

 - 4 Tbs.
 Green Bell Pepper (chopped and steamed)

 - 4 Broccoli Spears (boiled and then cut up)

-Most of the items can be prepared in a microwave.
+Most of the items can be prepared in a microwave or by boiling them.
 Based on your dog’s body weight, you will need to make more or less.
 For example, if your dog weighs 80 pounds, multiply all the ingredients by 1.5, keeping their relative proportions.